Chigger - The garden mite

-After a good nap in the grass at the end of the summer, red fellows that demangent appear in some places of your body... you are probably the victim of punctures of the larvae of chiggers, small external parasites that use you as a pantry!
-Find out in this file a set of answers and products that will allow you to fight this insect at best, increasingly present each year over the summer period.
+After a good nap in the grass at the end of summer, itchy red blisters appear in certain places on your body… You are probably the victim of chigger larvae bites, small external parasites that use you as a pantry. !
+Discover in this file a set of answers and products that will allow you to best fight against this insect, which is more and more present each year during the summer period.

 Order : mites

 Family : trombiculidae

 What you need to know about the chigger

 Chiggers are part of arachnids and therefore mites (and not insects).
 They are also called according to the regions: trombidium, red mullet, puron, vendangeron, red spiders...
 This mite is cosmopolitan.
 They are found throughout Europe, Asia, America.

 The chigger should not be confused with another mite, the silky trombidion, which is harmless to it.

 The adult chigger has 4 pairs of legs (therefore 8 legs) while the larva has only 3 pairs (6 legs).